nodecross/nodex-docs/source/concepts/10-data-format.md

 # Data Format

-This section describes how the applications surrounding the NodeX platform and the edge devices in which NodeX AGENT is embedded communicate with each other and based on what protocols.
+This section describes how the applications surrounding the NodeX platform and the edge devices in which NodeX Agent is embedded communicate with each other and based on what protocols.
 NodeX is based on the following standards defined by W3C or DIF, and we will take a closer look at how they are utilized within NodeX.

 - Decentralized Identifiers (DIDs)<br />